This Foraging & Feasting - Wild Foods & Medicines looks interesting! https://t.co/bkK8PB0pO3

 Robbie has been in the landscaping industry for the last 20 years and before this he spent 8 years as a Lecturer in Horticulture & Conservation, Landforms & Ecosystems at Duchy College and Plymouth College of Further Education.
 He has a great love of rural crafts and is our course leader in skep making, traditional wood turning, hedge laying, coppicing, Cornish stone walling and bee keeping.
 Robbie and his family were lucky enough to license 11.8 acre's of land from the Antony Estate where he keeps his Apiary.
 In the last 18 months he gained planning permission to construct a bee store and workshop.
 This has generously granted the Family Foraging Kitchen the opportunity to run our rural craft courses from this beautiful site.

 Anne Shears is a solicitor specialising in family law.
 Anne studied Law and German at Cardiff University and then completed her post graduate professional qualification in Bristol.
-Anne grew up in the South West and returned to train in Plymouth at a small firm.
-She now works at the largest specialist family law company in the South West and carries out work in connection with divorce and finances.
+Anne grew up in the South West and returned to train in Plymouth.
+She now works in a multidisciplinary firm of solicitors in Plymouth and carries out work in connection with divorce and finances.
 Anne has a particular interest in food and cookery and collects cookery books.
-Anne is a Trustee of Effervescent Social Alchemy, an arts charity working with children and vulnerable young people.

 01752 823424 / 07900 792 033